andrewstephens75/as-dithered-image/README.md

 ## Downsides and Future Improvements

 As it stands, as-dithered-image as a few warts.
-The size of the source image is not taken into account, you must set the size in the CSS which means you have to know the apsect ratio of your image up front.
+The size of the source image is not taken into account, you must set the size in the CSS which means you have to know the aspect ratio of your image up front.

 Dithering is not free, processing the image takes time.
 Currently this is done on the main UI thread of the browser which can lead to poor UI performance.
 This processing could be moved to a background thread but I got lazy.